 The USVSST Fund Clarification Act, passed in November 2019, amended some of the Act's provisions regarding payment calculations.
-First, it required the USVSST Fund to divide the total amount of funds available for the third distribution in half, and allocate one-half to 9/11-related claimants and the other half to non-9/11-related claimants.
+First, it required the USVSST Fund to divide the total amount of funds available for the third and any subsequent distributions in half, and to allocate one-half to 9/11-related claimants and the other half to non-9/11-related claimants.
 Act § (d)(3)(A)(i).
-For the third round, the USVSST Fund allocated a total of \$1.075 billion for the entire distribution.
-Accordingly, when calculating third-round payments, the USVSST Fund allocated \$537.5 million for eligible 9/11-related claimants, and \$537.5 million for non-9/11-related claimants.2
+For the fourth round, the USVSST Fund allocated a total of \$100 million for the entire distribution.
+Accordingly, when calculating fourth-round payments, the USVSST Fund allocated \$50 million for eligible 9/11-related claimants, and \$50 million for non-9/11-related claimants.2

-In addition, the Clarification Act made other significant changes to the calculation methodology for 9/11-related claimants' awards.
+In addition, the Clarification Act made other significant changes to the calculation methodology for 9/11-related claimants' awards beginning in the third round.
 The Clarification Act removed a statutory provision that previously precluded USVSST Fund payments to otherwise eligible claimants if they had received an award or award determination from the 9/11 Victim Compensation Fund (VCF) under section 405 of the Air Transportation Safety and System Stabilization Act.
 Accordingly, under the Clarification Act, if a 9/11 victim or immediate family member has a qualifying claim, he or she may receive compensation from the USVSST Fund regardless of whether he or she did or did not apply to the VCF.
-In the initial and second round of distributions, some otherwise eligible claimants could not receive payment from the USVSST
+In the initial and second round of distributions, some otherwise eligible claimants could not receive payment from the USVSST Fund due to the superseded statutory provision relating to the VCF.
+Beginning in

 1 The statute incorporates the Justice for United States Victims of State Sponsored Terrorism Act, Pub.
 L. No. 114-113, div.
 O, title IV, § 404 (Dec.
 18, 2015), as amended by the United States Victims of State Sponsored Terrorism Fund Clarification Act, Pub.
 L. No. 116-69, div.
 B, title VII, § 1701 (Nov.
-21, 2019).
+21, 2019) and the Sudan Claims Resolution Act, Pub.
+L. No. 116-260, Div.
+FF, title XVII, § 1705 (Dec.
+27, 2020).

-2 In previous rounds of distribution, a single calculation methodology applied to all claimants.
+2 In the first two rounds of distribution, a single calculation methodology applied to all claimants.
 The USVSST Fund allocated all funds to eligible claimants in a single pro rata calculation, subject to the statutory limitations.

-Fund due to the superseded statutory provision relating to the VCF.
-These claimants may now be included in payment calculations, along with all other eligible 9/11-related claimants.3
+the third round, these claimants could be included in payment calculations, along with all other eligible 9/11-related claimants.3

 The Act also places limits on the amount of compensatory damages included in the USVSST Fund's payment calculations.
-As explained below and in the examples, in the event any applicant is awarded a judgment with gross compensatory damages that exceed \$20 million, the Special Master will treat that claim as if the compensatory award were \$20 million.
-Act § (d)(3)(A)(ii)(I).
+As explained below with examples, in the event any applicant is awarded a judgment with gross compensatory damages that exceed \$20 million, the Special Master will treat that claim as if the compensatory award were \$20 million.
+Act \$ (d)(3)(A)(ii)(I).
 This \$20 million individual cap applies to all claimants (9/11-related and non-9/11-related), and has been in effect since the USVSST Fund's inception.